MJshah001/NL2SQL_Langchain/README.md

 ## Future Enhancements

 - Extend the system to support additional databases like PostgreSQL and SQLite.
-- Fine-tune language models for more domain-specific use cases, such as healthcare or finance.- Improving error handling for edge cases in input translation.
+- Fine-tune language models for more domain-specific use cases, such as healthcare or finance.
+- Improving error handling for edge cases in input translation.

 ## Conclusion